deveshraichandani/NoteWorthy/README.md

-Noteworthy - an app for taking notes created by react
+Noteworthy - an app for taking notes created with react